0n4t3/nipy/README.md

 ni.py or "Nate's Inane Post Yeeter" is about as serious of a project as the name implies.
 It's a CLI Python client designed to post plain text messages simultaneously to Nostr relays of your choosing, a server that supports the Mastodon API, and BlueSky.
 It's a work in progress so use it as such.

+## What's with the name?
+* Acronym for a funny set of words
+* Short, and works with the .py extention of python
+* NIP, short for Nostr Imlplementation Protocol, is a quick node to my favorite of the three

 ## Why?
 I was bored.